AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 }
 ```

-Now the test should succeed, and let's check for duplication.
+The test should succeed, and let's check for duplication.

-Aha, "Stone" is a duplication of the "Stone" in the test!
+Aha!
+"Stone" is a duplication of the "Stone" in the test!
 How would one generalize a constant?
 One way is to generalize into a variable, so which variable stores the word "Stone"?

 the `lootTable`'s first element!